trepidacious/gatsby-rebeam-org/src/pages/scala-tagless-final.md

 We'll see how `EditOps` are implemented in a moment, but the purpose of the implicit `ops` parameter is to give some instances of our target monad `F` to our `Edit`, for it to use to build its output `F`.

-While we can only start from the "approved" instances of 'F' provided by ops, we know that `F` is a monad, so we can compose the ops together to build larger programs.
+While we can only start from the "approved" instances of `F` provided by ops, we know that `F` is a monad, so we can compose the ops together to build larger programs.

 As an example, if ops contains just `get` and `set` operations as described above, that is all `Edit` can do.
 If we remove `set`, then `Edit` will be read-only - we'll see later how we can represent both read-write and read-only edits at the same time.